Department 1: Horse

 Requirements for Equine Animals (Pennsylvania) Entering the Fairgrounds:

-- A Certificate of Veterinary Inspection (CVI, also called a health certificate) issued after May 1, 2019 is This form will remain with the superintendent.
+- A Certificate of Veterinary Inspection (CVI, also called a health certificate) issued after May 1, 2023 is required.
+The CVI must remain on the Fairgrounds with the exhibitor, and be available for inspection at any time.

 - All animals must be free of infectious and contagious diseases and a statement of this is required on the CVI (the statement is preprinted on the CVI).